sharp100/DynamicShaderPlugin/getLightTable.markdown

 ## Overview

 Returns a table with the current values used by the [Dynamic Shader](README.md) __note__ These values are only a snapshot of the moment the method is called.
-If any value changes in the [Dynamic Shader](README.md) system, e.g. effect, color, alpha, intensity, zValue, constant, linear, quadratic, engine - getLightTable() will need to be called again to be accurate.
+If any value changes in the [Dynamic Shader](README.md) system, e.g. effect, color, alpha, intensity, zValue, constant, linear, quadratic or engine, then getLightTable() will need to be called again to be accurate.

 ## Syntax